Dai (DAI) Price Tops $1.00

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Dai launched on November 18th, 2019.
+Dai’s launch date was November 18th, 2019.
 Dai’s total supply is 5,365,382,703 tokens.
+Dai’s official website is makerdao.com.
 The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
+Dai’s official Twitter account is @makerdao and its Facebook page is accessible here.
 Dai’s official message board is medium.com/@MakerDAO.
-The official website for Dai is makerdao.com.
-Dai’s official Twitter account is @makerdao and its Facebook page is accessible here.

 Dai Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Dai directly using U.S. dollars.
-Investors seeking to trade Dai should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Dai directly using US dollars.
+Investors seeking to trade Dai should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dai using one of the exchanges listed above.

 Receive News & Updates for Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.